 Remember to consider fuel costs and whether you’ll encounter any tolls — and keep in mind that some Orlando toll areas only accept exact change or may be toll-by-plate only.
 Most rental car companies now offer the option of paying tolls through usage-based programs.
 Each company has its own separate fees that vary widely, and some may automatically enroll you if you drive on a toll road, so be sure to research the company's policies to avoid potentially excessive charges.
 You also have the option to buy a SunPass transponder yourself, and you can receive a refund for your unused balance once you close the account.
 Or you can bring your own from home, if applicable — for instance, E-ZPass is accepted in Central Florida (but is not available throughout the rest of the state).

 You can move Uni from car to car, including your rental car.
-It is compatible with E-PASS, SunPass, LeeWay, PeachPass, NC QuickPass, E-ZPass, RiverLink, I-PASS, and QuickPass toll systems.
+It is compatible with E-PASS, SunPass, LeeWay, PeachPass, NC QuickPass, E-ZPass, RiverLink, I-PASS and SunPass Pro toll systems.
 You can purchase Uni online, through the App Store, Google Play Store, Amazon or by calling 1(800) 353-7277.
-Uni works on all tolls and most bridges in the following 18 states:
+Uni works on all tolls and most bridges in the following 19 states:

 - Delaware